chinchalinchin/cumbercloud-web/app/src/assets/articles/00_aws-on-angular.md

 **AWS** issues its own certificates through the [AWS Cerfiticate Manager (ACM)](https://docs.aws.amazon.com/acm/latest/userguide/acm-overview.html).
 The easiest way to setup **HTTPS** for your **S3-Cloudfront** distribution is to provision a certificate through the **ACM**.
 [Follow the instructions in the official documentation](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html) to setup an SSL certificate.

 If you registered `example.com` as your domain, then you will need to request a certificate for `*.example.com`.
 While not technically neccessary for the current scope, the wildcard will allow the certificate to valid any requests to subdomains within your domain, such as `api.example.com` or `app.example.com`.
-[In another article](), we show how to setup backend functionality for an **Angular** app via [AWS APIGateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/welcome.html); if you use the wilcard, you will be able to use the same certificate as you follow along with all of our guides and tutorials.
+[In another article](), we show how to setup backend functionality for an **Angular** app via [AWS APIGateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/welcome.html) and [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html); if you use the wilcard, you will be able to use the same certificate as you follow along with all of our guides and tutorials.

 Once the certificate is provisioned (this may take up to a day if your domain isn't registered through **Route53**), note the [AWS Resource Name (ARN)](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) of the certificate in the **ACM** web console,